-Note 4 - Stockholders' Equity
+Note 4 - Stockholders' Equity and Ilios subsidiary

-On April 11, 2016 and April 13, 2016, the Company entered into numerous private placement share exchange agreements ("Share Exchange Agreements") with shareholders of Ilios Inc. ("Exchanging Shareholders"), a majority owned subsidiary of the Company ("Ilios").
+Beginning on April 11, 2016 through its conclusion on May 3, 2016, the Company entered into numerous private placement share exchange agreements ("Share Exchange Agreements") with shareholders of Ilios ("Exchanging Shareholders"), a majority owned subsidiary of the Company.
 Pursuant to the Share Exchange Agreements, the Exchanging Shareholders agreed to exchange every 7.86 of their restricted Ilios shares of common stock for 1 share of the Company's restricted common stock.
 In addition, the Company granted each Exchanging Shareholder registration rights of the Company's common stock they received in exchange for their Ilios shares.
-On April 11, 2016 and April 13, 2016, the Company issued 559,783 and 16,538 shares of its common stock, respectively, in exchange for Ilios shares of common stock.
-Pursuant to the Registration Rights Agreement, the Company shall as soon as practicable file with the U.S. Securities And Exchange Commission a registration statement on an appropriate form (the "Registration Statement") covering the resale of the shares and shall use its commercially reasonable best efforts to cause the Registration Statement to be declared effective as soon as practicable.
-The Company is determining the accounting impact of these transactions.
+The Company issued a total of 670,464 shares of its common stock in exchange for Ilios shares of common stock.
+Pursuant to the Registration Rights Agreement, the Company filed a registration statement covering the resale of the shares.